-Second, we summarise robust evaluation evidence on programme impacts, derived from systematic reviews of studies from OECD countries up to 2018.
-Within a very large literature, these focus on 14 studies that are the small subset aiming to identify causal effects.
-We use our conceptual framework alongside other evidence (such as exploratory or descriptive analyses) to help frame findings from these studies.
+Second, we summarise robust evaluation evidence on programme impacts, derived from systematic reviews of studies from OECD countries up to 2018.4 Within a very large literature, these focus on 14 studies that are the small subset aiming to identify causal effects.
+We use our conceptual framework alongside other evidence (such as exploratory or descriptive analyses) to help frame the findings from these studies.
 We also draw on interviews with policymakers and programme operators.
-We assess overall effectiveness, design features and distributional aspects, draw out policy lessons and wider reflections for future research.
+We assess overall effectiveness, design features and distributional aspects, and draw out policy lessons and wider reflections for future research.

-This is the first paper we are aware of to conduct such a focused theoretical and empirical exercise for incubator and accelerators.
-The closest comparator is Hausberg and Korreck (2020) who do not apply evidence thresholds to included studies, and do not include the majority of the studies in our review.
-Our approach has parallels with developments in the science parks literature, where a large body of inconclusive descriptive work (reviewed by Siegel et al. (2003)) has been succeeded by a wave of evaluations aiming to identify causal effects (Vásquez-Urriago et al (2016), Albahari et al (2017), Lamperti et al (2017) and Arauzo-Carod et al(2018)).
+This is the first article we are aware of to conduct such a focused theoretical and empirical exercise for incubators and accelerators.
+The closest comparator is Hausberg and Korreck (2020), who do not apply evidence thresholds to included studies and do not include the majority of the studies in our review.5 Our approach has parallels with developments in the science parks literature, where a large body of inconclusive descriptive work (reviewed by Siegel et al., 2003) has been succeeded by a wave of evaluations aiming to identify causal effects (Albahari et al., 2017; Arauzo-Carod et al., 2018; Lamperti et al., 2017; Vásquez-Urriago et al., 2016).